Correct-Syntax/believers-sword-app/README.md

 ```bash
 yarn serve
 ```

 ### To build and upload for dev test or nightly version
-this will build the application and upload it available for testing and nightly version.
+this will build the application and upload it available for testing and nightly version. for this to work, need to install `yarn install -g json`, this will be used for handling renaming the package.json file.
 ```bash
 yarn up:night
 ```

 ### To build and upload it for Prod
 this will build the application and upload it available for live prod.
 ```bash